privacysandbox/privacy-sandbox-demos/monitoring/puppeteer-nodejs/README.md

 ## Running

 The following command runs the selected function (ENTRY_POINT)locally.
-You will also need to export the required environment variables with
-`export KEY=VALUE` command.
+You will also need to export the environment variable required by your function. `export KEY=VALUE` command.

 ```shell
 npx functions-framework --target=<ENTRY_POINT>